 While CB1 receptors are found primarily in the brain, they can be found throughout our body and play a significant role in the regulation of our breathing, heart rate, and metabolic rate.
 CB2 receptors activate in our brain and provide an anti-inflammatory response when we feel pain.
 CB2 receptors are found mainly in our immune system.
 Incorporating a high-quality CBD oil into your medical regime can give your body’s ECS the boost it needs to restore balance when you are ill or injured.

 Yes.
-CBD oil with a THC level of less than 0.2% is considered legal in the UK.
+CBD oil with a THC level of less than 1mg per container is considered legal in the UK.
 The Misuse of Drugs Act (1971) never used to differentiate between the cannabis plant and its compounds meaning that all of it was illegal.
 However, changes in the law in 2017 meant that the different compounds can now be separated out and classified separately.
-It was consequently stipulated that in the UK, pure CBD is completely legal to buy, sell and consume.
+It was consequently stipulated that in the UK, CBD containing products are completely legal to buy, sell and consume.

-What is the Best Way to Use CBD Oil for Pain?
+What is the best way to use CBD for pain?

-The most common method of consuming CBD oil is in a tincture, placed sublingually (under your tongue) – because the oil enters the body quickly, and efficiently, CBD oil is an effective method of treating physical pain symptoms within minutes.
+The most common method of consuming CBD is an oil, placed sublingually (under your tongue) – because the oil enters the body quickly, and efficiently, CBD oil is an effective method of treating physical pain symptoms within minutes.
 If the idea of placing oil under your tongue seems strange or confusing, there are many other ways to consume CBD.
-While side effects from CBD aren’t severe, its best to calculate your dose based on your symptoms and body weight.
+While side effects from CBD aren’t common, its best to calculate your dose based on your symptoms and body weight.
 Understand this may take some experimentation and some time to find the optimum dose for you.
 Keeping a CBD diary is a great way to track your CBD journey and is a great tool for making small changes that can enhance your CBD experience.

 Start low, and go slow